gmarty/scumm-nes/README.md

 - Use Typescript.
 - Write more tests.
-- Parse more resource types (scripts, sounds...).
+- Parse more resource types (sprites, sounds...).
 - QoF improvements (store the ROM files locally...)
-- Enable modification of the resources to create new games.

 ### Out of scope for now